-And Alan Woods.
-One time partner of Bill Benter who went on to win hundreds of millions of dollars on the massive Hong Kong racing scene while never setting foot at either track.
+Woods, one time partner of the betting legend Bill Benter, won hundreds of millions of dollars on Hong Kong racing while never setting foot on a racetrack.

-Alan Woods was born in 1945 in Murwillumbah, New South Wales not far from the Queensland border.
-Woods was blessed with an incredible mathematical mind and after high school went on to do actuarial studies at University.
-Although his results were off the scale in terms of his mathematical prowess, he ultimately got kicked out of school as he rarely bothered to attend classes.
-As it turns out Woods did eventually end up working as an actuary and it was there that he got introduced to the prospect of beating the house.
+Alan Woods was born in 1945 in Murwillumbah, New South Wales.
+He was blessed with an incredible mathematical mind, and after high school entered actuarial studies at University.
+Although his mathematical prowess was off the scale, he was kicked out of school due to rarely attending classes.
+Woods did eventually end up working as an actuary – and it was there that he got introduced to the prospect of beating the house.

 Actuary Turned Blackjack Wizard

-It was around that time that he met Bill Benter in Las Vegas and the two set about developing a system that could predict the outcome of a horse race.
-Benter, Woods and a third member focused their attention on Hong Kong.
-In Hong Kong, there are only two race tracks and they have a small number of horses.
-And best of all racing is the only gambling allowed in the incredibly wealthy city which means the betting pools are huge.
+Well ensconced in gambling circles by this time, Woods met Bill Benter in Las Vegas.
+The two set about a common goal: developing a system that could predict the outcome of a horse race.
+Benter, Woods and a third member focused their attention on Hong Kong racing.
+In Hong Kong, there are only two racetracks a small number of horses.
+Critically, racing was the only gambling allowed in the incredibly wealthy city.
+This meant the betting pools were huge.

-The team’s early efforts were largely a failure and after two years the system of betting on favourites ended up losing the entire $150,000 starting bank.
-However, by the third year, they had managed to work out the kinks and the system made a US$100,000 profit.
-Ultimately each of the men in the team had their own ideas about how they should be betting and developing their model so they broke up and went their own way.
+The team’s early efforts were largely a failure, and after two years their approach of betting on favourites had lost the entire $150,000 starting bank.
+However, by the third year, they worked out some kinks and the system made a US$100,000 profit.
+But by this time, each of the men in the team had their own ideas about how they should be betting and developing their model.
+So they broke up and each went their own way.
 Bill Benter went on to create a computer model of his own which was ultimately even more successful than Woods.

 In the 1987-88 racing season, the first at the helm of his own betting strategy Woods won HK$3 million (AUD$500,000).
-Three years later he was making HK$17 million (AUD$2,800,000).
+Three years later he made HK$17 million (AUD$2,800,000).
 From that point on his success continued to skyrocket.
-Over the course of his betting in Hong Kong, he continued to have a rivalry with Bill Benter, which ultimately drove them both to even greater heights.
+Over the years he built a great rivalry with Bill Benter, which drove both to even greater heights.

-As his wealth skyrocketed, Woods was known for throwing huge parties and living the life of a playboy.
-Ironically he rarely left his apartment and virtually never set foot on the race track.
-When there were hundreds crammed into his parties, he would often sit in his room alone.
+As his wealth skyrocketed, Woods became known for throwing huge parties and living the life of a playboy.
+Despite this, he rarely left his apartment and virtually never set foot on the racetrack… he preferred to bring the party to him!

-Alan Woods passed away in Hong Kong in 2008 after a short battle with cancer.
-He was 62 years old and will be remembered as one of the greatest gamblers in history.
+Alan Woods passed away in Hong Kong in 2008 after a short battle with cancer, at 62 years of age.